 In 2009, Lawrence was named director of wine education-an interactive position that bridges the divide between winemaking and marketing.
 In this position, Lawrence understands that some individuals are only looking for a little information, while others want to learn everything they possibly can about wine.
 Understanding this diversity in interest levels has helped to inform his wine education efforts.
 Lawrence creates and presents programs that delve into all aspects of the world of wine, such as single varietal symposiums, descriptor seminars, casual food and wine pairing events, and workshops that explore wines from specific regions around the world.

 Currently Lawrence works closely with father Jerry Lohr on vineyard projects throughout the family's properties in Monterey County, Paso Robles, and Napa Valley.
 Lawrence also support's the winery's national sales and marketing programs.
+He is a long-time member of the board of directors for the Monterey Vintners and Growers Association.
+Lawrence also recently began serving a term as a regional director for Wine Institute.

 Lawrence and his wife Emily live in the Oakland hills just east of San Francisco.